Skip to main content

 What does it cost?

 The IBEW and NECA pay for your tuition and all of the training that you will receive.
-The only thing that you are responsible for is the cost of your books.
+The only thing you are responsible for are your training materials and modules.